Morgan-Leon/yanivefraim.github.io/_posts/2015-05-21-be-ready-for-angular2-today-part1.markdown

 </div>
 ```

-This is how it will look like:

---image here--

-We would like to achieve two things:
+In order to make this code Angular 2.x ready (and more reusable), we will have to:

-1. Break this html into components.
+1. Break the html into components.
 2. Build the components as a hierarchy tree.
 Something like this:

 <p style="text-align:center;">